“It takes a special type of person to do what you do…

 I’d be lying if I said I don’t sometimes struggle with imposter syndrome.
 After all, I serve alongside AMAZING individuals whose accomplishments can sometimes seem blinding!

-Nevertheless, the greatest IMPACT we have as leaders is not wrapped up in how “accomplished” or “important” we are, but rather our commitment to growth, servanthood, CARING, and learning.
+Nevertheless, the greatest IMPACT we have as leaders is not wrapped up in how “accomplished” or “important” we are, but rather our commitment to growth, servanthood and CARING for others.

-To all, you caring leaders; thank you for being an inspiration!
+To all you “ordinary” leaders; thank you for being an inspiration! 💪